parinazn/parinazn.github.io/group.md

     <tr>
       <td><img src="{{ site.baseurl }}/imgs/pradeep_oruganti.jpg" alt="pradeep_oruganti"></td>
       <td> <b>Pradeep Sharma Oruganti (MAE PhD, Autumn 2021 - Spring 2023)</b> <a href="www.linkedin.com/in/pradeep-sharma-oruganti">[LinkedIn]</a> <br><br>
 Pradeep was a PhD student in Mechanical and Aerospace Engineering.
 He was advised by Dr. Qadeer Ahmed, and co-advised by Dr. Naghizadeh since Autumn 2021.
-His research in our group is on game theoretical modeling and analysis of security decision making in cyber physical systems, with applications in automotive cyber security.
+His research in our group was on game theoretical modeling and analysis of security decision making in cyber physical systems, with applications in automotive cyber security.
 He completed a PhD thesis on "Safety and Security Assurance for Automotive Systems".
 Next: Postdoctoral Researcher at OSU.
 </td>
      </tr>
   </tbody>